 I joined the faculty of what is now the David D. Reh School of Business at Clarkson University in August 2015.
 I teach organizational behavior and organizational theory classes in the Healthcare MBA.
 In 2022, I took on the role of Director of Healthcare Management Programs.
 I am also a Consulting Partner with Vide Consulting Group, LLC.

 At Clarkson University, I have the honor of working with a dedicated group of colleagues as Senior Personnel on the National Science Foundation (NSF) ADVANCE grant.
 Our project, STEM LEAF (STEM Leadership, Equity, and Advancement for Faculty), pursues three goals: (1) to significantly reduce implicit bias associated with gender and its intersections with other facets of identity; (2) to systematically and equitably support the development and the professional advancement of women STEM faculty, and (3) to promote the sustainability of these systemic efforts through university-wide structural changes.

-I am a member of AcademyHealth, Academy of Management (AOM; Health Care Management [HCM], Gender & Diversity in Organizations [GDO], and Organizational Behavior [OB] Divisions), and American College of Healthcare Executives (ACHE).
+I am a member of the Academy of Management (AOM; Health Care Management [HCM], Diversity, Equity, & Inclusion [DEI, formerly GDO], and Organizational Behavior [OB] Divisions), and serve as the HCM Division Academic-at-Large.
+I am a member of AcademyHealth and American College of Healthcare Executives (ACHE).
 I was previously affiliated with the International Leadership Association (ILA) and Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA).